TheGodRX/AINEURAL_BODY_FOR_CHATGPT/README.md

 To use this code, you need to first obtain an API key from OpenAI.
 You can create an account and generate a key on their [website](https://openai.com/).
 Once you have your key, add it to the code by replacing `API_KEY` in the `openai.api_key` variable.

-After that, you can run the code by navigating to the directory where the file is located and running `python filename.py` in the command line.
+After that, you can run the code by navigating to the directory where the file is located and running ` python3 AINEURALBODY.py` in the command line.

 ## What it does